Passive daytime radiative cooling: Coatings

-A scalable colored PDRC coating using Bismuth oxide (pictured) was developed by Zhai et al.
+A scalable colored PDRC coating using bismuth oxide (pictured) was developed by Zhai et al.

 PDRC coatings such as paints may be advantageous given their direct application to surfaces, simplifying preparation and reducing costs, although not all coatings are inexpensive.
 A 2022 study stated that coatings generally offer "strong operability, convenient processing, and low cost, which have the prospect of large-scale utilization".
 PDRC coatings have been developed in colors other than white while still demonstrating high solar reflectance and heat emissivity.

-Coatings must be durable and resistant to soiling, which can be achieved with porous PDRCs or hydrophobic topcoats that can withstand cleaning, although hydrophobic coatings use polytetrafluoroethylene or similar compounds to be water-resistant.
-Negative environmental impacts can be mitigated by limiting use of other toxic solvents common in paints, such as acetone.
-Non-toxic or water-based paints have been developed.
+Coatings must be durable and resistant to soiling, which is achievable with porous materials or hydrophobic topcoats that can withstand cleaning, although hydrophobic coatings use polytetrafluoroethylene or similar compounds to be water-resistant.
+Negative environmental effects can be mitigated by limiting use of toxic solvents common in paints, such as acetone.
+Non-toxic and water-based paints have been developed.

-Porous Polymers Coating (PPC) exhibit excellent PDRC performance.
-These polymers have a high concentration of tiny pores, which scatter light effectively at the boundary between the polymer and the air.
-This scattering enhances both solar reflectance (more than 96%) and thermal emittance (97% of heat), lowering surface temperatures six degrees below the surroundings at noon in Phoenix.
+Porous polymer coatings (PPCs) exhibit excellent PDRC performance.
+These polymers have high concentrations of tiny pores, which scatter light effectively at the boundary between the polymer and the air.
+This scattering enhances both solar reflectance (yielding more than 96%) and thermal emittance (to 97%), lowering surface temperatures six degrees below the surroundings at noon in Phoenix.
 This process is solution-based, aiding scalability.
 Dye of the desired color is coated on the polymer.
 Compared to traditional dye in porous polymer, in which the dye is mixed in the polymer, the new design can cool more effectively.

 A 2018 study reported significantly lowered coating costs, stating that "photonic media, when properly randomized to minimize the photon transport mean free path, can be used to coat a black substrate and reduce its temperature by radiative cooling".
 This coating could "outperform commercially available solar-reflective white paint for daytime cooling" without expensive manufacturing steps or materials.